 Moving back even further still is the Apple Watch Series 2.
 This model was released in September 2016, so it's getting on a bit now, but, if you're looking for the cheapest (but still good) Apple Watch model, then this is it.

 The Series 2 still has all of the main features covered, such as notifications on your wrist, a selection of apps, fitness features, and compatibility with all stands, docks, chargers, straps and accessories.
 It even has built-in GPS, but no option for cellular.

 In our Apple Watch Series 2 review, we say, "usability still isn't the best in certain apps, but its strength for tracking a busy diary, rapidly replying to messages and triaging emails are enhanced."

 The aging Apple Watch also falls slightly short when it comes to processing power, battery life, and durability (this one isn't waterproof, so you can't use it to track swimming).

 You might be able to pick up a used model now.
 It's ideal if you're still unsure whether you'll like a smartwatch.
 It'll quickly become outdated though, and will make you wonder why you didn't just by a Series 4 in the first place.

-Buying advice: how to choose the best Apple Watch for you
+How to choose the best Apple Watch for you

-Apple also still sells the Series 3, and despite looking pretty similar, there are lots of differences between the Series 3 and Series 6 watches - not least the price, as the Apple Watch Series 3 can now be picked up for a very reasonable price, making it one of the very best Apple Watch deals around.
+Apple also still sells the Series 3, and despite looking pretty similar, there are lots of differences between the Series 3 and Series 7 watches - not least the price, as the Apple Watch Series 3 can now be picked up for a very reasonable price, making it one of the very best cheap Apple Watch deals around.

 However, there are lots of similarities too, which are worth considering if you are not hell-bent on having the latest model and are looking for extra value for money.